 Platysma is the Culprit

 The major neck muscle, the platysma, is not connected to any bone in particular and contains no oil glands.
 These factors make it prone to lose elasticity and become dry and wrinkly.
 As we age, the accumulated effects of UV damage and pollutants cause insufficient elastin production and the breakdown of collagen fibers.
+It needs daily stimulation.

 The Mainstream Approach